survivejs/webpack-book/manuscript/packages/01_consuming.md

 },
 ```

-T> There's a [Stack Overflow question](https://stackoverflow.com/questions/25384360/how-to-prevent-moment-js-from-loading-locales-with-webpack/25426019) that covers these ideas in greater detail.
+T> There's a [Stack Overflow question](https://stackoverflow.com/questions/25384360/how-to-prevent-moment-js-from-loading-locales-with-webpack/25426019) that covers these ideas in detail.

 T> [null-loader](https://www.npmjs.com/package/null-loader) discussed in the *Loading Fonts* chapter can be used to achieve a similar effect.